gushakov/spring-data-fcrepo4/README.md

 ## Acknowledgements

-This project is heavily based on the code from the following projects
+This project is heavily based on the code from the following projects (including configuration files: Maven, Travis CI, etc.)

  * [fcrepo4-client](https://github.com/fcrepo4-labs/fcrepo4-client)